-First Offense: automatic failure of any and all assignments, quizzes, examinations, or class requirements in which academic misconduct occurred.
-The instructor of the course will notify the Academic Standards Committee via the registrar with an explanation of the situation.
+First Offense: automatic failure of any assignments, quizzes, examinations, or class requirements in which academic misconduct occurred.
+The course instructor will notify the Academic Standards Committee via the registrar with an explanation of the situation.
 Discretion is given to the Academic Standards Committee and the Academic Dean to impose more strenuous penalties.
 The violation will remain on record, and information concerning the incident will be communicated to all instructors.

-Second Offense: automatic failure of any and all assignments, quizzes, examinations, or class requirements in which academic misconduct occurred.
-The instructor of the course will notify the Academic Standards Committee via the registrar.
-Discretion is given to the Academic Standards Committee and the Academic Dean to determine an appropriate penalty with a minimum penalty of failure of a course and a maximum penalty of suspension or dismissal.
+Second Offense: automatic failure of any assignments, quizzes, examinations, or class requirements in which academic misconduct occurred.
+The course instructor will notify the Academic Standards Committee via the registrar.
+Discretion is given to the Academic Standards Committee and the Academic Dean to determine an appropriate penalty with a minimum penalty for failure of a course and a maximum penalty for suspension or dismissal.
 A record of the violation goes into the student's file.
 The Academic Dean will notify the faculty of the results of this process.